 EIS Council’s founder comes from the US aerospace industry.
-His close work with NATO, the US, UK and Israeli governments made him acutely aware of the global scale risks of fast growing interdependencies and the unique role an agile non-government organization could play in helping to foster global preparedness.
-EIS Council was established and shortly after held its first international summit.
-It was set up to help bridge resilience gaps for hazards on all scales, including potential large scale global catastrophes.
+His close work with NATO, the US, UK, and Israeli governments made him acutely aware of the global scale risks of fast-growing interdependencies and the unique role an agile non-government organization could play in helping to foster global preparedness.
+EIS Council was founded in 2009, and shortly after held its first international summit.
+It was set up to help bridge resilience gaps for hazards on all scales, including potential large-scale global catastrophes.

 CEO & President